-Ron Zbitowsky is a petroleum engineering consultant for Saudi Aramco.
-He joined Saudi Aramco in 1999 specializing in rigless well intervention.
-He works in the technical support unit of the Ghawar gas production engineering division in Udhailiyah, Saudi Arabia.
-Ron has 34 years of combined experience in drilling, reservoir, pipeline and production engineering in both conventional and unconventional natural gas reservoirs.
-Prior to joining Saudi Aramco, Ron worked for various exploration and production companies operating in the United States primarily in South Texas, Louisiana, Alabama as well as West Texas and New Mexico.
-In 1982, he received a BS in petroleum engineering from Texas A&M University.
-Ron is a licensed Professional Engineer in Texas and is a member of the Society of Petroleum Engineers (SPE).
+Ron Zbitowsky is Chief Executive Officer for Well Intervention Consultants, L.L.C., specializing in coiled tubing and wireline intervention.
+Prior to starting his company, Ron spent 21 years in the middle east as subject matter expert in rig-less well intervention for Saudi Aramco with focus on high H2S intervention.
+Ron has 38 years of combined experience in drilling, reservoir, and production engineering in both conventional and unconventional gas reservoirs.
+Prior to his tenure in the middle east, Ron worked for various exploration and production companies operating in the United States primarily in South Texas, Louisiana, Alabama, as well as in West Texas and New Mexico.
+He received his Bachelor of Science degree in Petroleum Engineering from Texas A&M University in 1982.
+Ron is a licensed Professional Engineer in Texas and is a member of the Society of Petroleum Engineers.

-In 2008, Todd took an international assignment as senior coiled tubing engineer supporting all CT intervention in the southern area of Saudi Arabia for BJ-Baker Hughes.
-Saudi Aramco requested that Todd be assigned as a desk engineer to better support Aramco’s expanding high pressure gas operations.
-Todd served in this role until 2011 before joining Halliburton in a similar role.
+In 2008, Todd accepted an international assignment as a desk engineer with Baker Hughes supporting all coiled tubing intervention in the southern area of Saudi Arabia.
+Todd served in this role until 2011 when he joined Halliburton in a similar roll in Saudi Arabia.

 Todd has experience designing and implementing a variety of CT interventions that include: Foam cleanouts, High angle cleanouts, CT high rate acid stimulations, Milling with CT, fishing Operations, CT e-line logging, Velocity string design and installation, Cementing with CT, Mechanical de-scaling, Utilizing multilateral seeking tools, Nitrogen lifting, Abrasive perforating with CT, and various drilling rig assist operations.
-Todd has also co-authored 6 SPE papers on topics that include: Case Study for Milling with CT in High Pressure Gas Wells, CT cleanouts and best practices, Cleanout efficiency and economics case study, Extended Reach CT Logging interventions, and HPHT Mechanical Descaling in Extreme Environments.
+Todd has also co-authored 9 SPE papers.